alexgabriel-ca/otiac/README.md

 5. Route Table
 6. Route Table Association
 7. Security Group
+8. Network ACL
-8. Config Rules
+9. Config Rules
-9. EC2 Instances with Apache and NGINX in Public Subnet
+10. EC2 Instances with Apache and NGINX in Public Subnet
-10. EC2 instance in Prate Subnet
+11. EC2 instance in Prate Subnet

 The EC2 instance public and private IP addresses are output at the end of the Terraform script so that you can verify whether Apache/NGINX were installed and configured correctly.